Keizaal/Keizaal/README.md

 # What is Keizaal?

-Keizaal is a simple modlist that focuses on improving what is already presented to us in vanilla Skyrim without compromising Bethesda’s original vision that we all fell in love with back in 2011.
+Keizaal is a simple modlist that seeks to enhance and expand on Skyrim without compromising Bethesda’s original vision that we all fell in love with back in 2011.

 1. This modlist is lite and intends to maintain the Vanilla feel.
 A lot of the time modlists can become ridiculously huge and bloated, but this modlist wants to be nice and lean.
 Less is more.
 2. Immersion is paramount.
 I'm a lore buff and immersion is very important to me.
 If a mod is not lore accurate or takes me out of the game in any way it will be excluded.
 Consistency also falls into this category, if a mod has a completely different aesthetic from Vanilla or any of my other mods then it will probably not be included.